-I read this eulogy at a celebration of my father’s life in New York City.
+I read this eulogy at a celebration of my father’s life.
 I hope it reminds you that life is precious and inspires you to cherish the time you have left with the people you love.

 It is fitting that we have gathered here today in the city where my father grew up, that he knew so well, and that he loved so dearly.
 Sometimes I close my eyes, and I can see him laughing at a Buddy Hackett joke or Car Talk on NPR, holding my hand as we cross the street on our way into Yankee Stadium, carrying me on his shoulders as we walk through Central Park, or driving to see his beloved Aunt Sophie in the Bronx.
 I have so many fond memories of my dear father and for the privilege to share those opportunities with him in a world where so many children grow up without fathers or with disengaged fathers, I will always be grateful.

 During our years together, my father read to me at night, tucked me into bed, pushed me on the swings, threw a Wiffle ball to me in the backyard, took me to baseball card shows, laughed at my jokes, replaced my goldfish, and protected me from harm.
 He built me a sandbox, brought me home a dog and taught me how to be kind to animals, took me into town for pizza and a game of pinball, and drove me to spend time with family and friends.
 He taught me the value of hard work and led by example, kept a roof over my head, and made sure I never missed a meal.

 He kept calm and never complained in my presence – a truly remarkable discipline.
 He taught me how to drive while using his imaginary brake, inspired me to be a summer camp counselor, and walked me through every relationship and job.
 He prepared me for every interview and helped me write every speech.
 He sparked my interest in politics and civic engagement.
 My Dad was present for every frustration, every challenge, and every celebration.
 He looked me in the eyes and told me he was proud of me.